muhammad-abdal/muhammad-abdal/README.md

 # THAT FEELS HUMAN.

-Flutter-focused software engineer building mobile applications with an emphasis on **clean architecture, maintainable systems, responsive interfaces, and practical AI integration.**
+I am a Flutter-focused software engineer specializing in mobile applications with **clean architecture, maintainable systems, responsive interfaces, and practical AI integration.**

 <br>